-The Future Warfighting Symposium responds directly to the Chief of Naval Operations' call for increased education in the topics of Emerging Technologies, Cyber War, and Space Operations.
-The Future Warfighting Symposium launches the Naval War College academic year with a threeday curriculum, convening subject-matter experts to enrich the existing curriculum for 500 intermediate and senior students.
-This event supports the CNO's strategy as articulated in the Design for Maintaining Maritime Superiority and the Future Navy documents by challenging Naval War College students to think innovatively about capabilities and threats in space, the global information grid, and among emerging technologies such as nanotechnologies, biological agents, robotics, and artificial intelligence.
-The Future Warfighting Symposium this year is being conducted virtually because of the COVID-19 pandemic.
+The Future Warfighting Symposium responds directly to the Chairman of the Joint Chief of staff special emphasis areas related to Emerging Technologies, Cyber War, and Space Operations.
+The Future Warfighting Symposium launches the Naval War College academic year, convening subject-matter experts to enrich the existing curriculum for 500 intermediate and senior students.
+This event supports the Naval War College mission of educating students to think innovatively about capabilities and threats in space, the global information grid, and among emerging technologies.